 They don’t want to commit right away, but they want the option to get involved down the road if the venture is successful.

-Holding the right of first refusal allows them to do this without having to worry about competition from other bidders.
+Holding the right of first refusal allows them to do this without having to worry about making a decision to buy now.

 A ROFR clause can also be customized to create variations of the standard right of first refusal agreements.